XavierCooney/mipsy-editor-features/README.md

 # Mipsy editor features

-To install for the vscode, search for `Mipsy Editor Features` in the marketplace and click install.
+To install for vscode, search for `Mipsy Editor Features` in the marketplace and click install.
 Please report bugs/feedback/feature requests [on GitHub](https://github.com/XavierCooney/mipsy-editor-features/issues).

 Screenshot:
 ![A screenshot of vscode showing various features of the extension, including the debugger and diagonstic reporting](./screenshot-1.png?raw=true)

 ## How to use (vscode)

-## Install
+### Install

 To install the extension:
 1. Open the extensions marketplace (either select in the activity bar, use the `Extensions: Install Extensions` command, or press ctrl+shift+x).